FruitGooseKSP/VSIndicator/README.md

 struggle to recover from.

 This mod attempts to address the above by changing the colour of the text, depending on whether the player is ascending or descending.
+There is also an option to set an alternative colour and "safe velocity" for fine tuning purposes.
 Therefore, with practice, it's possible to manually land without locking the SAS to the retrograde marker.
 Additionally, this teaches the player fine throttle control as they get instant feedback on their adjustments whilst attempting to (for example) hover.